 - Find the best version of your website through extensive A/B testing and analytics because that is the only way to know for sure what works and what doesn’t.

 The written word does tend to take priority when it comes to blogs, but images and videos can add to the text or maybe even do more than the actual words.
-Including embedded videos, video snippets, video links, or even GIFs can do a lot to bring some life into your blog.
+Including embedded videos, video snippets, video links, or even GIFs can do a lot to bring some life to your blog.

 How to use Videos in Your Blog